Which Types of Reptiles Live in Britain?

 Of the three snakes, the smooth snake is the rarest, being found only in heathland and woodland areas of southern England.
 The grass snake is our largest snake and is widespread in England and Wales.
 It is more commonly found near water where it hunts amphibians and fish.
 The adder, our only venomous snake and also the most common, is found in woodland, moorland, and mountain slopes from Land's End to northernmost regions of Scotland.

 Both amphibians and reptiles are cold-blooded (ectothermic) animals.
-Our relatively cool climate and the fact that Britain is an island have contributed to the paucity of our amphibian and reptile fauna.
-The English Channel has been the main barrier to the invasion of these animals from continental Europe which has over 80 species.
+This means that they cannot regulate their body temperature without the warmth of the sun, they need to bask in sunlight, or on a warm rock in order to survive.
+The relatively cool climate and the fact that Britain is an island have contributed to the paucity of British amphibian and reptile fauna.
+The English Channel has been the main barrier to the invasion of these animals from continental Europe, which has over 80 species.